Scholarships and Internships

 - "Guaranteed” Scholarships (require no interview, essay, portfolio, audition, competition or other secondary requirement)

-- Office of Multicultural Affairs at the University of Chicago (a gateway to multiple minority student scholarship and fellowship opportunities)
+- Office of Multicultural Affairs at the University of Chicago (a gateway to multiple minority student scholarships and fellowship opportunities)

 - NCAA Sports Scholarships and Grants (sports, open to all)